Trade Federation Charter

 B. Vote

-For a proposed amendment to become an Amendment to the Charter of the Trade Federation, the above directions of Proposal must be adhered to, and a final vote of the Cabinet must reach a unanimous decision of approval for passage to amend the Charter of the Trade Federation.
+After presentation of any legal findings, a second voting Cabinet member may call for a vote for the passage of the proposed amendment.
+For a proposed amendment to become an Amendment to the Charter of the Trade Federation, the above directions of Proposal must be adhered to, and a final vote by the voting Cabinet members must reach a unanimous decision of approval for passage to amend the Charter of the Trade Federation.

-C. Incorporation The Chief Justice of the Trade Federation will be tasked with amending the Charter of the Trade Federation with any amendment that receives passage.
+The Chief Justice of the Trade Federation will be tasked with amending the Charter of the Trade Federation with any amendment that receives passage.
 Upon completion of incorporation of any new amendment, the Chief Justice will present the revised Charter of the Trade Federation to the Cabinet.
-After presentation of the revised Charter of the Trade Federation, the Cabinet must reach a 2/3rd majority vote to accept the revised Charter.
+After presentation of the revised Charter of the Trade Federation, the voting Cabinet members must reach a 2/3rd majority vote to accept the revised Charter.
 If a 2/3rd majority vote is not reached, the Chief Justice will revise and present the Charter again until the Cabinet reaches a 2/3rd majority vote.

 Article VIII.
 Codes of the Trade Federation